kombatEldridge/mieMultilayer/README.md

 **Setting 6: Wavelength Interval**

 Dielectric files should contain these wavelengths as data points.
-Interval between wavelengths will be linearly interpolated by .py script.
+Interval between wavelengths will be polynomially interpolated by .py script.
 Wavelengths should be in nanometers.

 ## Section 3: Output File